CodePath-Android-Pod23/GroupProject/README.md

 ## Overview
 ### Description
-[Description of your app]
+Tracks what genre of book, movies etc. an individual prefers, gives the user recommendation based on their preferred genres, and shows them users in their location with similar interests.
+Could be potentially used for chatting and meeting new friends with similar tastes in your area.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category: Personalized reccomendation and Social Networking app**
+- **Category: Social Networking/Personalized reccomendation**
 - **Mobile: Andrioid**
 - **Story: An app that can recommend books, movies, etc based on the users’ favorite genres.
 Help them make connections in their location with those with similar interests.**
-- **Market: This app is aiming to build connections between members in the same location based on interest in similar genres**
+- **Market: This app is aiming to build connections between members in the same location based on interest in similar genres.
+People can be organized and their interests.**
-- **Habit:This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they’re looking for.**
+- **Habit:This app could be used as frequently as the user wanted depending on how deep their social life is, and what exactly they’re looking for.**
-- **Scope:**
+- **Scope:First, we will show the user recommendations based on their preferred genre and then show them people in their area with similar interests.
+This  could potentially be used for messaging and meeting new people in you area.**

 ## Product Spec